Does your website have any of these technologies or features?

 There are different types of cookies, depending on the sources that install them.
 Cookies that your own website sets are called first-party cookies.
 The cookies set by other websites who run content on your website are known as third-party cookies.
 For example, the cookies that Facebook places via your website if somebody 'likes' one of the posts on your site.

 Depending upon the purpose of the cookies, the cookies can be strictly necessary and non-necessary cookies.
 The cookies without which the website will fail to function properly are known as strictly necessary or simply necessary cookies.
 The cookies which do not directly affect the functioning of the website, are known as non-necessary cookies.
 They are mainly used for tracking the users' behavior on the website, analyzing the performance of the website, advertisement, etc.

 Cookies that are considered strictly necessary:

-- Cookies to remember items in a shopping basket
+- Remember items in a shopping basket

-- Cookies providing essential security measures
+- Providing essential security measures

-Cookies that are can be considered as non-necessary:
+Cookies that are considered non-necessary:

 - Google Analytics or similar software to analyze visitors